na-na-hi/renget/archive/the_shadow_dude.md

 ## Note if you're on GPT 4
 Above settings work fine.
 But I highly recommend dropping the "temperature" setting down to 0.9 or perhaps even lower.
 GPT-4 seems a bit overtuned and prone to strange language at above 0.9.
 I'd encourage experimentation, but ain't no one got the money for that unless you're on a proxy (lucky you if you are.)

+## These bots all talk too much / Use Shakespearean language!
+This advice is particularly for GPT models.
+If you're on Claude you're taking life into your own hands that guy is crazy.

+**If you are chatting with a bot and it keeps going wacky consider the following possible causes:**
+- penalties set too high forcing bot to use more words to get an idea across.
+	- If your penalties are high, the bot can't repeat words.
+This can cause them to use more creative language / additional words to get a simple idea across.
+- a prompt says to be very descriptive, detailed, or to be verbose.
+	- Frequently this is a jailbreak or main prompt issue.
+If you use words indicating the bot should write a lot, it'll write a lot.
+- the bot has example dialogue / is written with a lot of text in its initial greeting.
+	- In which case you need to write around a paragraph to help teach the bot not to write so much.
+Or edit the bot so it doesn't have super long paragraphs in its messages.

 ## "Why is this SFW bot so horny?!?"
 So.
 Many popular "Main prompt" or "pre history" text settings incorporate a line for NSFW content.
 They often go something like Hochi's #4 jailbreak (found in the guide I linked above.)
 They may say something like: